Negative Training for Neural Dialogue Response Generation: Experiments

 \subsection{Baseline Model Training}

-For all data-sets, we first train an LSTM based LM and attention based seq2seq models with one hidden layer of size 600, and the embedding size is set to 300\footnote{The \textbf{pytorch} toolkit is used for all neural network related implementations.
-In supplementary materials we include our code and the Switchboard data for reference and reproduction}.
+For all data-sets, we first train an LSTM based LM and attention based seq2seq models with one hidden layer of size 600, and the embedding size is set to 300.
 For Switchboard a dropout layer with rate 0.3 is added to the model because over-fitting is observed.
 The mini-batch size is set to 64 and we apply SGD training with a fixed starting learning rate (LR) for 10 iterations, and then another 10 iterations with LR halving.
 For Ubuntu and Switchboard, the starting LR is 1, while a starting LR of 0.1 is used for OpenSubtitles.
 The results are shown in Appendix \ref{app:datasamples}.

-After negative training, in addition to measuring the hit rate for malicious targets or the diversity of the responses, it is also important to check whether the original performance of the baseline model is damaged.
-Towards that end, the perplexity of the model before and after negative training will be compared, and qualitative analysis of decoding samples will be conducted.
-We mainly rely on the perplexity measurement for the following reasons: 1) Since the baseline models are trained by MLE, it is natural to use a measurement directly related to the model's NLL on the test-set, such as perplexity; 2) Other popular measurements, such as the BLEU score, have been found to correspond poorly with human judgements \cite{liu16evaluate}.
+After negative training, in addition to measuring the hit rate for malicious targets or the diversity of the responses, it is also important to check whether the original sample quality of the baseline model is damaged.
+Towards that end, the perplexity of the model before and after negative training will be compared, we also conduct human evaluation to measure whether the sample quality is decreased.
+Other popular measurements, such as the BLEU score, have been found to correspond poorly with human judgements \cite{liu16evaluate}.
+Nevertheless, we also find that the model's BLEU score does not become worse after negative training.